Skirlax/cleanCodeRefactor/README.md

 # Clean Code Refactor

-Clean Code Refactor, or CCR, is a command-line orchestrator for improving Python codebases without handing your working tree directly to an AI agent.
+Clean Code Refactor, or CCR, is a command-line tool for running Codex-backed refactors on Python projects without letting the agent edit the original working tree directly.

-It copies a project into an isolated run workspace, finds refactorable units, asks Codex to add or check tests, performs clean-code refactors, runs verification, commits only accepted changes inside the copy, and gives you an inspection dashboard before anything is applied back to the original project.

-The short version: CCR turns "please clean up this code" into a repeatable, reviewable workflow.
+A run starts by copying the project into an isolated workspace.
+CCR then selects refactoring units, checks or adds tests, gives Codex a limited scope, verifies the result, commits accepted unit changes in the copy, and writes dashboards and diffs for review.
+The original repository changes only after you run `ccr apply --yes`.

+CCR treats cleanup as a series of smaller attempts, each with logs, verification, and a patch you can inspect before applying.

 ## Why CCR Exists

-LLMs are good at local refactoring.
-Production code is less forgiving.

-CCR sits between those two facts.
-It gives the model focused units of code, relevant clean-code references, test and verification gates, structured output schemas, a judge pass when requested, and a copied workspace where mistakes can be rolled back.
-You get the speed of AI-assisted refactoring while keeping the control loop that experienced engineers expect: inspect the diff, inspect the logs, run the checks, then apply.
+LLMs are useful for local refactoring.
+Refactors can still go wrong in small ways that are easy to miss.
+A method rename can leak across a boundary, a helper can change behavior, or a test can pass while an edge case is lost.

+CCR adds a control loop around the model.
+The copied workspace gives every attempt a rollback point.
+Unit selection keeps the scope readable.
+Verification commands catch obvious breakage.
+Optional judge mode gives passing diffs one more review pass.
+The dashboard keeps the diff, logs, and decisions in one place.

+This gives AI-assisted refactoring an audit trail and enough context to decide whether a change belongs in the real project.

 ## What It Does

 - Copies the target project into `/tmp/ccr/runs/<run-id>/workspace` by default.
 - Extracts Python refactoring units as classes/functions, whole files, packages, or model-budgeted clusters.
-- Ranks units by a maintenance-value score so gnarlier code can be handled first.
+- Ranks units with a maintenance-value score so the more useful cleanup targets can be handled first.
 - Uses Langfuse-backed runtime prompts for retrieval, test audit, test writing, refactoring, and judging.
 - Runs Codex CLI in scoped sandboxes for read-only analysis and workspace-write edits.
 - Can generate characterization tests before refactoring when coverage is missing.